lenelise/django/mysecondproject/README.md

             ]
         )

-## To do list/braindump
-This is just a list of ideas.
-Might not be updated.
-Kind of a braindump.

-- customize the swagger doc
-- have granular permissions for non admin users, making some of them (the "admin of an organization") able to see users from their own organization.
-    - same with expenses - filter by organization.
-    - then I need to make an organization model - need to have a think before implementing :think:
-- maybe create a permission so that staff users can see ALL expenses (if they have said permission)
-- make it so that admin users can edit ALL expenses regardless of owner
-- pagination
-- download your expenses as csv
-    - filter on month/year/other
-- I guess I need to add some front end stuff at some point :alien:

-## Prioritized to do list :sunglasses:
-2. pagination expenses (in API repsonse mainly, since we basically have no front end yet)
-5. add support for MULTIPLE query parameters in both APIs (now we have just one per endpoint) [Q](https://docs.djangoproject.com/en/5.1/ref/models/querysets/#django.db.models.Q)

-## Done:
+## Things I've done :bowtie:
-These are items moved from the to do list because they have been implemented and we believe they are working.
+These are items moved from the to do list because they have been implemented and I believe they are working.
-:white_check_mark:

-:white_check_mark:

-:white_check_mark:

 :white_check_mark: filter user API on date_joined, date_of_birth or other (optional) parameters.